databricks/scala-style-guide/README.md

 ### <a name='override_modifier'>override Modifier</a>
 Always add override modifier for methods, both for overriding concrete methods and implementing abstract methods.
 The Scala compiler does not require `override` for implementing abstract methods.
-However, we should always add `override` to make the override obvious, and to avoid accidental non-overrides.
+However, we should always add `override` to make the override obvious, and to avoid accidental non-overrides due to non-matching signatures.
 ```scala
 trait Parent {
   def hello(data: Map[String, String]): Unit = {